Categories

 A drummer should make you want to get up and dance and feel good about yourself

-Although first present on the band’s lp More Songs About Buildings and Food of Music, Eno would massively influence the follow-up album Remain in Light, where fresh from working with Bowie, he would bring swathes of moody often slightly scary electronic soundscapes, which in the hands of any other band may have ended up sounding a tad too depressing, but in the hands of the Heads it evolved into perfectly formed futuristic funk for the new decade.
+Although first present on the band’s lp More Songs About Buildings and Food of Music, Eno would massively influence the follow-up album Remain in Light.
+Fresh from working with Bowie, he would bring swathes of moody often slightly scary electronic soundscapes.
+In the hands of any other band it may have ended up sounding a tad depressing.
+In the hands of the Heads it evolved into perfectly formed futuristic funk for the new decade.

 A Clean Break

-Inevitably the tensions would split the band – Byrne would leave the band – and he and guitarist/keyboardist Jerry Harrison would briefly pursue other projects.
-It was Frantz and his lifelong partner who would reap instant chart success with their new band Tom Tom Club, named after an apartment they bought in Nassau, Bahamas, after an invitation from Island records boss Chris Blackwell, to come to record at his Compass Point Studios, which was home to, among others, Grace Jones, Sly and Robbie, and Robert Palmer.
+Inevitably the tensions would split the band.
+Byrne left the band and, separately, guitarist/keyboardist Jerry Harrison briefly pursued other projects.
+It was Frantz and his lifelong partner who would reap instant chart success with their new band Tom Tom Club.
+Named after an apartment they bought in Nassau, Bahamas, after an invitation from Island records boss Chris Blackwell, to come to record at his Compass Point Studios.
+The label was home to, among others, Grace Jones, Sly and Robbie, and Robert Palmer.

 With Our Love